 Understanding Truck Driver Responsibilities

-On the road, truck drivers are responsible for their vehicle, their cargo and their conduct.
+On the road, truck drivers are responsible for their vehicle, their cargo, and their conduct.
 The responsibilities that truck drivers have include:

 - Seeing – Seeing hazards and others on the road is a critical part of being a truck driver.
 While driving a truck, drivers must be aware of what is happening ahead of them.
-They must maintain vision of at least 12 to 15 seconds in front of them.
+They must maintain the vision of at least 12 to 15 seconds in front of them.
 They also need to be aware of what is happening on their sides and what is happening behind them.
-Mirror checks, a vigilant view of the road and careful planning before a lane change are critical parts of seeing and being safe on the road.
+Mirror checks, a vigilant view of the road, and careful planning before a lane change are critical parts of seeing and being safe on the road.

 - Communicating – Communicating means making sure that everyone around you knows where you are heading and what you are planning.
-For example, truck drivers should use their turn signal early and continuously before a turn, merge, or other maneuver.
+For example, truck drivers should use their turn signal early and continuously before a turn, merge, or another maneuver.
 When slowing down or stopping, it’s important for truck drivers to make sure they can slow and stop in a safe manner.
 If they must stop in a non-designated area or for instance, on the side of a freeway, truck drivers should deploy reflective triangles to ensure approaching drivers can see them and avoid a collision.

 - Space management – Proper space management is a crucial part of being a safe truck driver.
-Whether ahead, behind or to the sides, truck drivers need to know what is going on around their vehicle at all times and leave the proper amount of space.
+Whether ahead, behind, or to the sides, truck drivers need to know what is going on around their vehicle at all times and leave the proper amount of space.
 In general, truck drivers should leave at least one second of travel time between themselves and the vehicle in front for every 10 feet of the truck and trailer’s length.
-For example, that means a driver of a 50-foot tractor trailer should leave at least five seconds of travel time between themselves and the vehicle ahead.
+For example, that means a driver of a 50-foot tractor-trailer should leave at least five seconds of travel time between themselves and the vehicle ahead.